2023 Best Value Allied Health Services Undergraduate Certificate Schools in Alabama

 After completing their Undergraduate Certificate, medical assisting graduates from Fortis College - Montgomery carry an average student debtload of $9,138.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $74.

-The excellent undergraduate certificate programs at Fortis College - Dothan helped the school earn the #5 place on this year’s ranking of the best value allied health & medical assisting services schools in Alabama.
+A rank of #5 on this year’s list means Fortis College - Dothan is a great value for allied health & medical assisting services students working on their undergraduate certificate.
 Fortis College - Dothan is a small private for-profit school located in the small city of Dothan.

 Medical Assisting majors at Fortis College - Dothan take out an average of $9,238 in student loans while working on their Undergraduate Certificate.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $58.